 An external dispute resolution (EDR) scheme is a free, independent service for resolving disputes between consumers and credit providers.
+From 1 November 2018, the Australian Financial Complaints Authority (AFCA) is the sole EDR scheme to deal with consumer credit disputes.
 Examples of consumer credit debts include home loans, credit cards and personal loans.

-If you have been served with a statement of claim for a consumer credit debt, you can apply to an EDR scheme within 28 days of receiving the statement of claim instead of filing a response with the court.
+If you have been served with a statement of claim for a consumer credit debt, you can get help from AFCA to resolve the dispute.

-You can apply to an EDR scheme if you have already tried to resolve your dispute with the bank or credit provider or if they have started a court case against you.
+You can make a complaint to AFCA if you have already tried to resolve your dispute with the bank or credit provider or if they have started a court case against you.

-Both FOS and CIO can consider consumer credit complaints about credit providers for claims up to $500,000.
+AFCA can consider consumer credit complaints about credit providers for claims up to $1 million.

 Your application should include:

-You should tell the creditor or their legal representative that you have lodged a dispute with an EDR scheme and remind them that they must not file for default judgment while the dispute is being considered.
+You should tell the creditor or their legal representative that you have lodged a dispute with AFCA and remind them that they must not file for default judgment while the dispute is being considered.

-If your application has been accepted, the EDR scheme will contact your bank and try to resolve the dispute through negotiation and conciliation.
-The creditor cannot continue with the court case or apply for judgment from the court while the EDR scheme deals with the dispute.
+If your application has been accepted, AFCA will contact your lender and try to resolve the dispute through negotiation and conciliation.
+The creditor cannot continue with the court case or apply for judgment from the court while AFCA deals with the dispute.

-If the dispute cannot be resolved by agreement, the EDR scheme will make a decision.
-If you agree with the decision of the EDR scheme, it will become binding on the bank.
-If you do not accept the decision of the EDR scheme, you should get legal advice.
+If the dispute cannot be resolved by agreement, AFCA will make a decision.
+If you agree with the AFCA's decision, it will become binding on your lender.
+If you do not accept AFCA's decision, you should get legal advice.

-It is not too late to file a defence if you do not agree with an EDR decision but you should get legal advice about the strength of your defence.
-The plaintiff (creditor) can get default judgment if you do not file a defence within 28 days of when the statement of claim was served.
+It is not too late to file a defence if you do not agree with AFCA's decision but you should get legal advice about the strength of your defence.
+The plaintiff (lender) can get default judgment if you do not file a defence within 28 days of when the statement of claim was served.

-For more information, go to the FOS or CIO website.
+For more information, go to the AFCA website.